mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Press "Export .CSV", specify resulting file name.<br>
 Validate: Open that file with Excel or alternative and see that Transaction data at CSV file is valid <br>

-### Refresh button
+### Auto-refresh

 Send some coins online to this wallet while you at Transaction page.<br>
-Check: no new transactions was shown.

-Press "Refresh" button<br>
-Response: You should see your new transaction marked with neon vertical line.
+Check: New transaction should be shown as soon as it was received.
+State should unconfirmed (new Tx is highlighted)

-Wait while transaction will be confirmed.
-Press 'Refresh'<br>
+Wait while transaction will be confirmed.<br>
-Response: Your new transaction should You should see your new transaction without that neon mark.
+Response: 'Congrats' dialog and next you should see your new transaction without that neon mark.

+Scroll in the middle of transactions.
+Items are rendered dynamically, so we want to skip some.<br>
+Wait for new block so autorefresh will be treggered.<br>
+Response: You shoudn't see that last visualized transactions was shifted.

 ## Transaction - Cancel